RainbowwPhoenixx/witas/README.md

     - N: noclip toggle
     - J/K: position saving/restoring (very useful while TASing snipes)

+## Setting it up, usage and debugging
+### Linux
+- Build the project
+- Copy libwitness_tas.so to the game folder
+- Change the steam launch command to be `LD_PRELOAD="libwitness_tas.so" %command%`
+- Start the game and the GUI, you should be good to go

+### Windows
+VERY IMPORTANT NOTE: These are untested.
+- Inject witness_tas.dll into The Witness using any injector tool.
+- Start the GUI, shou should be good to go

+### Basic usage
+- Create a folder called "tas" in the game folder, you can place your tas scripts in there
+- Create a new file in the folder and start writing your tas
+- Play the TAS with the GUI (specify the correct filename!)
+- Edit your TAS, replay, edit, replay, etc

+### Troubleshooting
+The injected library produces a log file called witness_tas.log to help troubleshoot issues.

 ## Planned features
 - Frame by frame
 - Savestates